Why customer service is pivotal when handling data breaches

-But there are times when preventative efforts are not enough, and a breach may indeed occur.
+But there are times when preventative efforts are not enough and a breach may indeed occur.
+After all, 2021 saw a record number of data breaches with over 1800 instances — a 68% year-over-year increase.
 Thankfully, there are measures you can take to minimize the damage and create a better experience for your customers in the future, and they all begin with your customer service strategy and your frontline support team.
 Their efforts, especially in times of crisis, are pivotal to restoring the integrity of your brand and implementing effective cybersecurity measures moving forward.

 Maintain customer loyalty

-With no time for missteps or delays, partnering with a trusted customer service provider focused on compliance, accurate reporting and safeguarding your customer base, can help brands soften consumers’ overall negative perceptions.
+With no time for missteps or delays, partnering with a trusted customer care provider focused on compliance, accurate reporting and safeguarding your customer base, can help brands soften consumers' overall negative perceptions.